device-automation-bus/dab-compliance-suite/README.md

   PASS              → Test succeeded with expected output
   FAILED            → Test ran but result was incorrect
   OPTIONAL_FAILED   → Feature not supported or not required (e.g., DAB 2.1 on DAB 2.0 device)
-  SKIPPED           → Internal issue or unsupported feature (e.g., precheck failed)
+  SKIPPED           → Internal issue — test incomplete.
+Retry is required (e.g., pre-check failed).
-  NEGATIVE PASSED   → Test expected failure and got it (e.g., error 400 or 404)

 Summary: